 You also select a profile type on this screen.
 The profile type determines the types of advanced protection (security checks) that can be configured.
 Because certain kinds of content are not vulnerable to certain types of security threats, restricting the list of available checks saves time during configuration.
 The types of Application Firewall profiles are:

 Note: If you are unsure which type of content is used on your website, you can choose Web 2.0 Application to ensure that you protect all types of web application content.

-2. Specify Rule: on this screen, you specify the policy rule (expression) that defines the traffic the current configuration examines.
-If you create an initial configuration to protect your websites and web services, you can accept the default value, true, which selects all web traffic .
+2. Specify Rule: on this screen, you specify the policy rule (expression) that defines the traffic to be examined by this security configuration.
+If you are creating an initial configuration to protect your websites and web services, you can simply accept the default value, true, which selects all web traffic .

 Note: In addition to the default expressions syntax, for backward compatibility the NetScaler operating system supports the NetScaler classic expressions syntax on NetScaler Classic and nCore appliances and virtual appliances.
 Classic expressions are not supported on NetScaler Cluster appliances and virtual appliances.
 Current users who want to migrate their existing configurations to the NetScaler cluster must migrate any policies that contain classic expressions to the default expressions syntax.

 4. Select Signatures: on this screen, you select the categories of signatures that you want to use to protect your web sites and web services.